Getting Help for the Person You Care For

 If the person you care for has eligible needs, which are already being met in some way (eg by you as a carer), then adult social care do not need to meet these particular needs.
 They should still be recorded in the Care and Support plan.
 Adult social care cannot lawfully assume that you will continue to meet these needs, so it is important for you to be clear about the level of care you are willing and able to provide.

+It is important to understand that most people will have to pay something towards the cost of their care.
 If the person you care for qualifies for help from social care, they will be asked about their finances.
 This is to see how much they can afford to pay towards the cost of care.
 We call this a financial assessment.
 As part of the financial assessment, we make sure they are claiming any benefits they are entitled to.

 To ask for a social care assessment, contact your local council: